MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/platform-level-device-reset.md

 * It's critical for **EVT_NET_DEVICE_COLLECT_RESET_DIAGNOSTICS** to complete as soon as possible so the rest of the PLDR process can proceed. **EVT_NET_DEVICE_COLLECT_RESET_DIAGNOSTICS** must be reliable and must return within 3 seconds.

+* NetAdapterCx always invokes **EVT_NET_DEVICE_COLLECT_RESET_DIAGNOSTICS** at PASSIVE_LEVEL.

-To submit diagnostics to NetAdapterCx, the client driver preforms the following steps within its  **EVT_NET_DEVICE_COLLECT_RESET_DIAGNOSTICS** callback:
+To submit diagnostics to NetAdapterCx, the client driver performs the following steps:

-1. Allocate a flat buffer from either paged or non-paged pool to collect the reset diagnostics.
+1. Preallocate a flat buffer from either paged or non-paged pool to collect the reset diagnostics.
+The driver should preallocate this buffer to avoid an out-of-memory error during device reset.

-2. Submit the diagnostics as a flat data buffer by calling the [**NetDeviceStoreResetDiagnostics**](/windows-hardware/drivers/ddi/nf-netdevice-netdevicestoreresetdiagnostics) API.
-The client driver must call the **NetDeviceStoreResetDiagnostics** API at PASSIVE_LEVEL because NetAdapterCx always invokes the **EVT_NET_DEVICE_COLLECT_RESET_DIAGNOSTICS** callback at PASSIVE_LEVEL.
+2. Within the **EVT_NET_DEVICE_COLLECT_RESET_DIAGNOSTICS** callback, submit the diagnostics as a flat data buffer by calling the [**NetDeviceStoreResetDiagnostics**](/windows-hardware/drivers/ddi/nf-netdevice-netdevicestoreresetdiagnostics) API.
+The client driver must call the **NetDeviceStoreResetDiagnostics** API at PASSIVE_LEVEL.

 3. Free the data buffer once **NetDeviceStoreResetDiagnostics** returns.